freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 40.1

 Using `sh` to run your script uses the `shell` interpreter.
-Run your script again with `bash questionnaire.sh` to use the `bash` interpreter. `bash` stands for `bourne-again shell`.
+Run your script again with `bash questionaire.sh` to use the `bash` interpreter. `bash` stands for `bourne-again shell`.

 #### HINTS

-- Type `bash questionnaire.sh` in the terminal and press enter
+- Type `bash questionaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` in the terminal to get to the project folder if you aren't there